VoodaGod/VixTelegramThemes/readme.md

 Theme originally by VixusFoxy

-This is a hot 80's theme for the Telegram Desktop client.
+This is a hot 80's theme for the Telegram Desktop and Android client.
 It's pretty rad.
 Enjoy. :3